Public Health Services

 YOU ARE AUTOMATICALLY ELIGIBLE IF YOU ARE CURRENTLY ENROLLED IN THE FOLLOWING

-You can also check your elegibility here
+You can also check your eligibility here

 Due to COVID-19, WIC is now available virtually.